Aisam-ul-Haq Qureshi: 2009

-2010
+2010: Breakthrough season, US Open men's and mixed doubles runner up

 Qureshi won his first ATP title ever at the 2010 SA Tennis Open in Johannesburg, South Africa, with his partner Rohan Bopanna.
 They defeated Karol Beck and Harel Levy, 2–6, 6–3, [10–5], in the final.

 Qureshi and Bopanna then made their second ATP final of the year at the 2010 Grand Prix Hassan II in Casablanca, Morocco, but were defeated by Robert Lindstedt and Horia Tecău, 2–6, 6–3, [7–10].

 In May, Qureshi and Bopanna were runners-up in the 2010 Open de Nice Côte d'Azur in Nice, France, falling 6–1, 3–6, 5–10 to Marcelo Melo and Bruno Soares in the final.
-Qureshi and Bopanna made the second round in the French Open, but lost to Michaël Llodra and Julien Benneteau.
+Qureshi and Bopanna made the second round in the French Open but lost to Michaël Llodra and Julien Benneteau.

-Qureshi and Bopanna reached their first ever Grand Slam quarterfinals in the 2010 Wimbledon Championships.
+Qureshi and Bopanna reached their first-ever Grand Slam quarterfinals in the 2010 Wimbledon Championships.
 In the interim period between Wimbledon and the 2010 US Open, the South Asian duo made an appearance in the semifinals at the 2010 Legg Mason Tennis Classic, where they lost to eventual champions Mardy Fish and Mark Knowles after a dramatic straight-sets upset of second seeds Bob and Mike Bryan in the quarterfinal round.
 The duo had a disappointing second-round exit against Mariusz Fyrstenberg and Marcin Matkowski, the eighth seeds, at the 2010 Western & Southern Financial Group Masters shortly before their return to New York.
 In New Haven, Connecticut, at the last tournament before the US Open, Qureshi and Bopanna reached the final, where they again lost to Lindstedt and Tecău.